Buchan Field Camp Information for 2017

 The aim of this field program is to give you experience in regional mapping, detailed field observation and geological interpretation by working in a terrain consisting of carbonate and terrigenous sedimentary and volcanic rocks.
 You will also gain experience in working in a field camp and establishing good relations with farmers and landholders.

-The Buchan field camp will be run in July 2016:
+One Buchan field camp will be run in June/July 2017:

 - Field Trip 1 - 24 June to 1 July 2017